dvdprrsh/Social-Box-Front-End/README.md

 you will be able to see your friends star rating and be able to compare with your star rating and others.
 This creates some healthy competition between friends to see who is the safest driver.

-The target audience is anyone who is able to drive.
-We imagine it will be younger drivers who will use it the most as they are least experienced and will want to know where they can improve on their driving.
-Moreover, the parents of these drivers could also access their child's information through their account on the app to keep an eye on how well their child drives.

-Most users will use this app to compare their score with other friends to see how well they drive compared to others.
-However, it could also be used to see how well you drive and see which areas of your daily commute you drive worse in and therefore improve in those areas whether it be that you speed too much or brake too hard.
-This app could also be used by parents or other guardians to see how well their child drives to make sure they are driving safely.

 ## Usage
 To use the app either download/clone the repository and open up the client_frontEnd folder in Android Studio and run on an emulator or physical device (preferred).
 Or you can follow this [link](https://1drv.ms/u/s!AuQghy7zJpSHiZB38ocHUScvi4e0iA) and enter the password 'Social-Box' for the APK download.